How to «retain» a brand new smile

 It is vitally important to understand that it takes time for a mouth to ‘learn’ the new positioning of their teeth once braces are removed.
 While some minor changes to the bite and tooth alignment post-treatment are normal, wearing a retainer for as long as your orthodontist recommends is the best way to ensure their teeth stay healthy and straight for years to come.

-There are two types of retainer – fixed and removable.
 Some patients are recommended a permanent fixed orthodontic retainer (a thin wire placed behind the front upper and/or lower teeth that it is completely invisible), while others are encouraged to wear their removable plastic orthodontic retainer for as long as possible.
 Some individuals may wear their removable retainer one or two nights a week long term, whereas others may need to wear their retainer nightly or every other night.

 Faces, teeth and jaws are guaranteed to change as we age, but every person is unique.
 Therefore, only your orthodontist will be able to advise which type of retainer is right for you and how often and for how long you should be wearing it.